 QISMET has a Quality Standard specifically for you.
 It covers all aspects of managing and running high quality education programmes that meet NICE and all other national requirements.
 Find out more and download the full DSME standard here…

 We have a Quality Standard specifically for providers of lay-led self management programmes based on what was originally called the Stanford model.
-These courses operate under a licence from the Self-Management Resource Centre.
-They were originally known in the UK as the Expert Patient Programme.
+These courses operate under a licence from the Self-Management Resource Centre, provided in the UK by Talking Health Taking Action (THTA).
+The courses were originally known in the UK as the Expert Patient Programme.

-We also, in co-operation with Talking Health Taking Action, have developed a Training and Support Framework for those people who deliver the programmes.
+We have also developed a Training and Support Framework with THTA for people who actually deliver the programmes.

 If you are a commissioner or funder of self-management interventions of any type, we can be of assistance to you by: